What is a Gemstone?

 Optical Phenomena in Gemstones

 Many gemstones exhibit optical properties.
-These characteristics are also described as optical phenomena.
-They can often lead to a significant increase in value.
+These characteristics, often described as optical phenomena, can lead to a significant increase in value.

-Optical phenomena are often caused by the way light interacts with the stone or its inclusions.
+Optical phenomena are often caused by the way light interacts with the stone, its internal structure, or its inclusions.

-'Play of colour' in precious opal is caused as light bends as it squeezes through tiny gaps between silica spheres.
-This causes a spectrum of colours.
+'Play of colour' in precious opal is caused when light is diffracted as it passes through an orderly arrangement of tiny silica spheres, producing a spectrum of colours.

 Although correctly known as schiller, the term labradorescence was coined because labradorite is renowned for this optical phenomenon.